Geometry unites synchrony, chimeras, and waves in nonlinear oscillator networks

-where $\bm{K}$ now collates the network topology $\bm{A}$, the coupling strength $\epsilon$, and the phase lag $\phi$.
-Importantly, $\vec{x} \in \mathbb{C}^N$ has complex-valued elements $x_i(t) \in \mathbb{C}$ whose argument precisely corresponds to $\theta_i(t) \in \mathbb{R}$ for all times $t$ (Supplementary Video 1).
-We thus compare the argument of our analytical expression (Eq.~\ref{eq:solution_analytical_model}, hereafter denoted ``analytical'') to computer simulations of the original nonlinear Kuramoto model (Eq.~\ref{eq:main_kuramoto}, ``original KM'') throughout the rest of this work.
+We thus compare the argument of our analytical expression (Eq.~(\ref{eq:solution_analytical_model}), hereafter denoted ``analytical'') to computer simulations of the original nonlinear Kuramoto model (Eq.~(\ref{eq:main_kuramoto}), ``original KM'') throughout the rest of this work.
+The numerical simulations were performed using Euler's method, and no significant differences were observed using a different integration technique.
+Importantly, we note that initial conditions (at $t =0$) in the complex-valued Kuramoto model always have unit modulus $|x_i(0)| = 1~\text{for all}~i$, with arguments $\mathrm{Arg}[x_i(0)]$ equal to the initial angles $\theta_i(0)$ in the original KM.

 In general (see Supplementary Material - Sec.
 I.B - for specific conditions), we can write the temporal dynamics of $\vec{x}$ in terms of the eigenvectors and eigenvalues of $\bm{K}$:

 where $\lambda_{k}$ is the eigenvalue associated with the eigenvector $\vec{v}_{k}$.
 The projection on to the $k^{\mathrm{th}}$ eigenmode is given by the inner product $\mu_{k}(t) = \langle \vec{x}(t), \vec{v}_{k} \rangle$.